 Insomniac?
-You don't need to count sheep after a dose of durian.
+You don't need to count the sheep after a dose of durian.
 This super-fruit is high in tryptophan, an amino acid that is converted by the body into serotonin and promotes feelings of happiness and relaxation.
-The serotonin is then converted into the hormone melatonin, which makes your body feel tired.
+The serotonin's then converted into the hormone melatonin – which makes your body feel tired.
 Gastric-induced nightmares?
-The dietary fibre in durian stimulates the secretion of digestive enzymes that help to reduce heartburn, constipation and cramps.
+The dietary fibre in durian stimulates the secretion of digestive enzymes that help reduce heartburn, constipation and cramps.

 Some words of warning though.

 Don't sit or linger under a durian tree, as a falling fruit can kill if karmic gravity comes to collect.
-Don't mix alcohol with durian as you will turn into an unexploded bomb.
-And be careful where you open-carry or eat one – our new best friend has earned itself outlaw status on Singapore's subway, Asia's airlines and every Balinese hotel from Amed to Nusa Dua.
+Don't mix alcohol with durian, because you'll turn into an unexploded bomb.
+And be careful where you open-carry or eat one – our new best friend has earned itself outlaw-status on Singapore's subway, Asia's airlines and every Balinese hotel from Amed to Nusa Dua.

 Put simply, some things in life are best enjoyed behind closed doors.

-So the next time you're sauntering through Ubud market and are violated by the funk of a rabid gym sock, why not follow your nose and see where it leads?
+The next time you're sauntering through the market and are violated by the funk of a rabid gym sock, why not follow your nose and see where it leads?

 Who knows?
-You might have just found the animal in you.
+You may have just discovered the animal in you.

 Recipe for a non-stinky, heavenly, raw-vegan Durian Smoothie:

-If, like me, you still won't touch durian with a ten-foot pole but are full-on convinced of its extraordinary health benefits, then you might want to mask the taste and smell in a smoothie that your gran would be proud of.
+If, like me, you still won't touch durian with a ten-foot pole but are full-on convinced of its extraordinary health benefits, then you might want to mask the taste and smell in a smoothie that your gran would drink.